Auspicious growth: psychology becomes a faculty

 On 1 April 2003, the Faculty of Psychology was established as the seventh faculty of the University of Basel.
 In its first fall semester, the number of new enrollments in the discipline exceeded two hundred for the first time, marking a one-third increase over the previous year.
 This surge in student enrollment was accompanied by significant expansion.
 In 2010, the faculty boasted nine divisions, each led by a full-time professor.

-The first moves toward the expansion of psychology at Basel dates to the threshold of the faculty’s founding.
+The first moves toward the expansion of psychology at Basel date to the threshold of the faculty’s founding.
 The appointment of Michaela Wänke as professor of social and economic psychology at the beginning of the summer semester of 2002 marked the fourth professorship in the field.
 Barely a year later, just weeks before the inaugural celebrations of the new faculty, Silvia Schneider was granted a promotional professorship by the Swiss National Science Foundation.
 These two new professors laid the foundational for the transformation of the discipline into a faculty.

 New divisions, new positions, new people